 For example, there is an up-and-coming therapy using CRISPR genome editing to treat a form of inherited blindness.
 This requires the injection of CRISPR tools into the eye.
 The tools then enter retinal cells and make targeted changes to photoreceptor cell DNA.
 These changes will hopefully help restore vision.

-A great example of cell therapy is CAR-T cell therapy.
-In this exciting new type of therapy, researchers give T-cells a new cellular part called a CAR.
+A great example of an ex vivo therapy is CAR-T cell therapy.
+Here, researchers give T-cells a new cellular part called a CAR.
+CARs enable T-cells to target and destroy other kinds of cells in the body.
 The edited cells are known as CAR-T cells.
-CARs enable T-cells to target and destroy other kinds of cells in the body.
 Often, CAR-T cells destroy cancer cells.
 Indeed, researchers recently used CRISPR tools to create CAR-T cells that attack aggressive cancer cells.
 A phase I clinical trial showed that these CAR-T cells are safe to use in patients.

 For an in-depth discussion of therapeutic genome editing, see the “Somatic Genome Editing” chapter of this report from the National Academies of Sciences, Engineering, and Medicine.